jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 - fails to achieve its expected outcome, our sense of its merit is also reduced
 - exceeds its expected outcome, our sense of its merit is increased

-When an action, coming from bad intentions=
+When an action, coming from bad intentions:
 - fails to achieve its expected outcome, our sense of its demerit is also reduced.
 - exceeds its expected outcome, our sense of its demerit is increased.